maueroats/nsml-documents/hosting/host-instructions.md

 13. Try to start the awards presentation as soon as possible.
 Displaying results on a large screen (with a little drama) works very well.
 In any case, the presentation need not last more than 10 minutes.
-14. Save extra ribbons and return them to the NSML Ribbon Coordinator at the annual coaches meeting.
+14. Save extra ribbons and return them to the NSML Ribbon Coordinator.

 ## Appeals